 There are no direct benefits for the patients to be included.
 Participation in the study is on a free-will base.
 Patients will not receive any financial support or priority for treatment of other diseases in the clinic during this study.

 Patients will be asked to fill in questionnaire concerning their dietary intake and lifestyles.
-During their visit, blood pressure, height and weight will be measured and fasting blood samples will be drawn.
+Samples of 24-hour urine have to be collected by the patients.